 Rape survivors can find insights at Rape Survivors.
-All crime survivors can find PTSD counseling, and murder victims' loved ones can find grief counseling at:
+All crime survivors can find PTSD counseling, and murder victims' loved ones can find grief counseling.

 Many kind souls will help you cope with PTSD and grief.
 Start searching with your local sheriff or police department.
 Ask them to connect you with a victims' services PTSD or grief counselor.

 And/or use a Google, Bing, or Yahoo search.
 Type in "victim services (and your town or county)" to find a grief counselor.